dymmond/esmerald/docs/en/docs/directives/discovery.md

     * **asgi.py**

     !!!
 Warning
-        **If none of these files are found**, Esmerald will look **at the first children nodes, only**, and repeats the same process.
+        **If none of these files are found**, Ravyn will look **at the first children nodes, only**, and repeats the same process.
 If no files are found then throws an `EnvironmentError` exception.

-* Once one of those files is found, Esmerald will check the module for a truthy declaration with name `app` or `application`.
+* Once one of those files is found, Ravyn will check the module for a truthy declaration with name `app` or `application`.

-* If Esmerald doesn't find the declarations or they are not truthy, Esmerald will analise the type of objects contained in the module and will check if any of them is a valid `Esmerald` type and return it.
+* If Ravyn doesn't find the declarations or they are not truthy, Ravyn will analise the type of objects contained in the module and will check if any of them is a valid `Ravyn` type and return it.

-* If Esmerald understand that none of those objects are type `Esmerald` (or subclasses), it will do one last attempt and try to find specific function declarations:
+* If Ravyn understand that none of those objects are type `Ravyn` (or subclasses), it will do one last attempt and try to find specific function declarations:
     * **get_application()**
     * **get_app()**

-This is the way that Esmerald can `auto discover` your application.
+This is the way that Ravyn can `auto discover` your application.

 !!!
 Note
     Flask has a similar pattern for the functions called `create_app`.
-Esmerald doesn't use the `create_app`, instead uses the `get_application` or `get_app` as a pattern as it seems cleaner.
+Ravyn doesn't use the `create_app`, instead uses the `get_application` or `get_app` as a pattern as it seems cleaner.

 ## Environment variables

-When using some of the custom directives or built-in directives with this method, Esmerald **expects at least one environment variable to be present**.
+When using some of the custom directives or built-in directives with this method, Ravyn **expects at least one environment variable to be present**.

-* **ESMERALD_DEFAULT_APP** - The Esmerald application to run the directives against.
+* **ESMERALD_DEFAULT_APP** - The Ravyn application to run the directives against.

-The reason for this is because every Esmerald application might differ in structure and design.
+The reason for this is because every Ravyn application might differ in structure and design.
-Esmerald not being opinionated in the way you should assemble, the application needs to know, **at least where the entry-point is going be**.
+Ravyn not being opinionated in the way you should assemble, the application needs to know, **at least where the entry-point is going be**.

 Also, gives a clean design for the time when it is needed to go to production as the procedure is